stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

   - Chinese
   - Fast Food

-The restarurants with North Ondoan cusine are bigger than the sum of Chinese an Fast Food.
+The number of restaurants with North Indian cusine is bigger than the sum of Chinese an Fast Food.

 - Top 3 cities:
   - New Delhi
   - Gurgaon
   - Noida

-  -
-New Delhi has 5 time more restaurants than the second city Gurgaon
+New Delhi has 5 times more restaurants than the second city Gurgaon